LukaKhutsiashvili/ta_training-java/README.md

 ## Logging and Screenshot Management

-- **Logging**: Configured via Log4j2; logs are saved in logs/app.log for structured tracking and debugging.
+- **Logging**: Configured via Log4j2 for structured tracking and debugging.
 - **Screenshots**: Screenshots are automatically captured on test failures for GoogleCloudTest only and saved in /screenshots for easy access.